-By putting its purpose into action, Lion seeks to make a difference in the daily living of a greater number of people.
-To that end, it will be crucial to have more contact in the course of daily living with more consumers across age groups as well as to serve consumers in more areas, mainly in Asia.
-By doing so, we will achieve business growth and increase our market presence in Asia.
+By putting its purpose into action, Lion seeks to make a well as to serve consumers in more areas, mainly in Asia.
+By difference in the daily living of a greater number of people.
+To doing so, we will achieve business growth and increase our that end, it will be crucial to have more contact in the course market presence in Asia. of daily living with more consumers across age groups as